Hiswe/hiswe.github.io/source/_posts/11-parcel-with-vue.md

 This can lead to some [strange issues](https://github.com/parcel-bundler/parcel/issues/1103#issuecomment-406483009) sometimes…

 Also be aware that as for now (august 2018) [Parcel relies on Babel 6](https://github.com/parcel-bundler/parcel/issues/868) and not on [Babel 7](https://www.npmjs.com/package/@babel/core/v/7.0.0-beta.55) (still on beta but working fine)

-That's the small problem with all the “under the hood” solutions (CLI included), you never know what's going on before reading the `package.json`
+That's a small common problem among the _“under the hood”_ solutions (CLI included), you never know what's going on before reading the `package.json` (or some github issues).

 ## Code splitting